ashishjuyal/learning-git/labs/basics/README.md

 ## Viewing Your Staged and Unstaged Changes
 The `git status` command just tells which files were changed but what you want to know is the "what you changed". `git diff` comes in handy to find the differences.

-To see what you’ve changed but not yet staged, type git diff with no other arguments:
+To see what you've changed but not yet staged, type git diff with no other arguments:

 ```
 git diff